Designated hitter: KBO League

-The KBO League introduced the designated hitter in 1984.
+The KBO League introduced the designated hitter in 1982.

 Minor League Baseball

 The DH is used for all Minor League Baseball (MiLB) games.
 Prior to the adoption of the DH by the National League in 2022, only Rookie and Single-A level leagues used the DH rule in all games, while Double-A and Triple-A games, when both teams were National League affiliates the designated hitter was not used.
 The reason for the difference was that as players get closer to reaching the majors, teams preferred to have the rules mimic those of the major league teams for which the players may soon be playing.

 The Atlantic League, an independent minor league that became an MLB Partner League after the 2021 MiLB reorganization, implemented an experimental "double-hook rule" for its 2021 season.
 Under this rule, once a team removes its starting pitcher it loses the right to use a DH for the rest of the game.
 The "double hook" rule was modified for the 2022 Atlantic League season.
-The change allows a team whose starting pitcher who goes at least five innings to keep its DH.
+The change allows a team whose starting pitcher goes at least five innings to keep its DH.

 Amateur baseball

 In American high schools and other amateur baseball leagues that use National Federation of State High School Associations (NFHS) rules, a DH may bat in place of one player in any position, not just a pitcher.
 Many coaches use a designated hitter in place of the weakest hitter in the lineup, if they use one at all.
 In amateur baseball, many pitchers are also good hitters and will often play another position (or even DH) when not pitching.

 In 2020, NFHS rules were modified to also add a "Player/DH" rule where a player may start the game with offensive and defensive roles, and be substituted out only on defense while remaining in the game on offense as a DH.

-Japanese high school baseball is one of the few amateur baseball leagues in the world that has never used the designated hitter rule at all.
+Japanese high school baseball was, for a long time, one of the few amateur baseball leagues in the world to never use the designated hitter rule at all.
+It was not until the 2026 rulebook update that the designated hitter rule was introduced, with the 2026 Spring Koshien tournament being the first major tournament to adopt the rule.
 In high school baseball in South Korea, the rule has been adopted since 2004.
 American Legion rules, on the other hand, allow the DH only to bat for the pitcher; prior to 1995, the use of the DH was not allowed in Legion baseball at all.